f-droid/fdroid-website/_docs/Reproducible_Builds.md

 F-Droid supports
 [reproducible builds](https://reproducible-builds.org) of apps, so that anyone can run the build process again and reproduce the same APK as the original release.
-This means that F-Droid can verify that F-Droid can still verify that an app is 100% free software while still using the original developer's APK signatures.
-Ideally, all of the built APKs will have the exact same hash, but that is a more difficult standard twith less payoff.
+This means that F-Droid can verify that an app is 100% free software while still using the original developer's APK signatures.
+Ideally, all of the built APKs will have the exact same hash, but that is a more difficult standard with less payoff.
 Right now, F-Droid verifies reproducible builds using the APK signature.

 This concept is occasionally called "deterministic builds".
 That is a much stricter standard: that means that the whole process runs with